kristopolous/fiction/elvis/ch1.md

+I got famous before I knew what that was.
+A teen celebrity before the invention of the teenager.
+What does a teen do at 40?

+It took me two years to no longer be haunted by that question.
+I still don't have answers but at least I have relief.
+Here's my story

 I wanted to be famous like Johnnie Ray and Perry Como.

 It felt exciting.
 I could imagine Perry sitting in his car, his song "If" comes on the radio, the disc jockey says 'and now the song you've all been waiting for'.
 I can imagine the most excited person to hear it would be Perry himself.